sybrew/the-seo-framework/readme.txt

 **For everyone:**
 /
-* Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
-Now users can now thoroughly scroll through your items when shared on social sites (where supported)!
+* Added: All WooCommerce Product Images from the gallery are now also added with multiple `og:image` meta tags (with dupe detection).
+Now users can now scroll through your item images when shared on social sites (when supported by the Social Site)!
-* TODO Added: Full Elegant Themes' Divi compatibility.
-Read more below under heading "About: Divi Compatibility".
-* TODO Added: Elegant Themes SEO compatibility.
-* TODO Added: Elegant Themes builder compatibility.
 * Added: Colorized character counters!
 These subtle colors now let you know you're doing it right right away without going back to the SEO Bar.
 * Added: Custom Title now shows the possible additions to deliver a more expected experience.
 This also takes the Custom HomePage tagline into account.
 * Added: This is also optimized for Right-To-Left languages.
+* Added: Removed line breaks from manual descriptions on save.
+* Added: Static caching for the current page in ld+json breadcrumbs to improve generation time.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
 This also makes the SEO bar more vibrant and easier on your eyes.
 * Improved: Slightly improved JavaScript speed.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
 * Improved: Multiple consecutive empty paragraph entries no longer generate equivalent spaces in the automated description.
-* TODO Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
+* Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
-* TODO Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
+* Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
 * Improved: Hover messages from the SEO Bar are now aligned to the left so they're easier to read.
 * Improved: Hover messages from the SEO Bar now contain an extra break when duplicated words highlighted.
 * Improved: The hover message balloon arrow now can't overflow over the balloon's corners.
 * Improved: Breadcrumb generation time.
+* Improved: Cache key generation time.
 * Improved: Overal plugin speed, again :).
+* Fixed: SEO Column bar was registered for load on Post and Page edit screens, even if it wasn't visibles.
-* TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
-It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
-Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
+* Fixed: WooCommerce admin page product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
+It now all mostly fits.
+Further optimization is left in the hands of WooCommerce.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
 * Fixed: Bug with AnsPress where not all page descriptions are fetched correctly on the front-end.
 Because of the bugfix, the description cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Fixed: WooCommerce main shop page took the title of the latest product.